A client receives their antiretroviral treatment (ART) through home delivery in Togo.

 USAID Impact

-USAID engages hard to reach populations and provides client-centered services through community- led programming.
-Key populations are provided HIV testing, prevention, and care services through differentiated service delivery models, providing services in locations where key populations can be served without discrimination.
-Key populations face disproportionate structural barriers that impact their ability to access quality HIV services.
-To build access to services, USAID supports drop-in centers, online and personalized outreach, and alternative pick-up points, such as one-stop-shops that provide community-based treatment initiation and refills in addition to testing services.
+USAID engages hard to reach populations and provides client-centered services through KP community-led programming.
+Key populations are provided prevention, HIV testing, prevention, and treatment services through differentiated service delivery models, providing services in ways key populations can be served without discrimination.
+To build access to services, USAID supports drop-in centers, online and personalized outreach and case management, and alternative pick-up points, such as one-stop-shops that provide community-based treatment initiation and refills in addition to testing and other services.
 USAID programming integrates interventions to prevent and respond to violence, address stigma and discrimination, foster enabling policies, promote legal literacy, and support health care worker sensitization and the provision of competent care.
-In the midst of COVID-19 related disruptions to service, USAID has worked closely with implementing partners to adapt programming and share solutions for ensuring continuity of vital services for key populations.

-USAID has developed a comprehensive package of services and approaches through a range of early interventions.
+USAID has developed a comprehensive package of services and approaches through a range of early interventions and works with local partners and governments to deliver services.
 The comprehensive package comes from the WHO global key population guidelines, which serve as the standard for all international HIV implementation and guide national government policy and planning.

 Comprehensive Package of Services for Key Populations: